We’re huge fans of smoked salmon over here at Toque & Canoe.

 ***Contest update: We’ll be in touch with everyone who shared recipes below.
 Thanks for participating!

-Editor’s note: This post was produced in an arms length collaboration with our partners in tourism.
+Editor’s note: This post was produced in an arms length collaboration with Canadian Rocky Mountain Resorts.
 It was not reviewed or edited by our partners before publication.